Skip to content

 Stress and anxiety: when licking becomes a coping mechanism

 Just as humans might bite their nails when feeling nervous or anxious, cats often use licking as a displacement behavior to help them cope with stress or overwhelming anxiety.
-This becomes particularly concerning when the licking pattern becomes repetitive, focuses on specific areas of their own body (potentially leading to hair loss or skin irritation in a condition we call overgrooming ), or occurs alongside other visible signs of emotional distress.
+Cats may lick themselves or their owners when they are stressed.
+This becomes particularly concerning when the licking pattern becomes repetitive, focuses on specific areas of their own body (potentially leading to hair loss or skin irritation in a condition we call overgrooming), or occurs alongside other visible signs of emotional distress.
+Excessive licking can make both the cat and the owner uncomfortable, and may be a sign of underlying stress.
+Additionally, pinned-back ears can be a sign that your cat is feeling stressed or uncomfortable.

 If you notice your cat suddenly increasing their licking frequency, or if this behavior coincides with other behavioral changes such as social withdrawal, increased hiding, or alterations in their litter box habits, these signs could indicate underlying stress in their environment.
 I encourage you to carefully investigate potential stressors such as recent routine changes, the introduction of new pets, or even perceived threats they might notice outside your windows.